worlickwerx/sbig-util/README.md

 from the Santa Barbara Instrument group.
 The goal is to develop a simple tool that can directly control a camera and filter wheel in the field during an astrophotography session, and be part of a workflow that includes other AIPS tools such as [ds9](http://ds9.si.edu).
-It's a work in progress and presently has quite minimal capabilities.
+It is a fairly new work in progress and provides only basic functionality and rather narrow testing with the hardware at hand.

+If you use `sbig-utils` on a camera other than the ST-8 with any success, please open a github issue tracker to tell me to update this document.
+If you have any problems or feature requests, please open an issue or submit a github pull request.

 sbig-util includes a copy of the SBIG Linux Development Kit as a convenience.
 You may configure sbig-util to use either this copy,